semapheur/fys-stk4155/project_1/report/report.md

 # Introduction

-linear regression is used
+This report examines various linear regression models for doing polynial fit of two-dimensional is used

-OLS is prone to overfitting
+OLS is prone to overfitting and collinearity

 this can be mitigated with regularization penalizing large weights